matthew-kaye/Personal-Tech/README.md

 ## Server deployment

-The nginx config to be used in `/etc/nginx/sites-available` is available [here](nginx-static-sites-available.conf).
+The nginx config to be used in `/etc/nginx/sites-available` is available [here](nginx-sites-available.conf).
 Rename this file to the site name when actually deploying (here, mattalexkaye.com).

 When on the server, run the `deploy.sh` script to deploy.

+If docker starts taking up too much memory, run either `docker volume prune` or `docker system prune` to resolve.